Azure/aztk/docs/10-clusters.md

 You can find more information on VM sizes [here.](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes) Please note that you must use the official SKU name when setting your VM size - they usually come in the form: "standard_d2_v2".

-NOTE: The cluster id (`--id`) can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.
-Each cluster **must** have a unique cluster id.
+_Note: The cluster id (`--id`) can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.
+Each cluster **must** have a unique cluster id._

 By default, you cannot create clusters of more than 20 cores in total.
 Visit [this page](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#view-batch-quotas) to request a core quota increase.